teverett/ktelnet/README.md

 # kTelnet

 A Java library which inputs an RFC-compliant Telnet server.
-The server is fully multithreaded and supports extending the Telnet command set via a "shell" abstraction.
-Support for alternative terminal types such a vt200 and tn3270 is planned.
+The server is fully multithreaded and supports many of the Telnet RFC's.

 ## License
 kTelnet is licensed under the BSD terms